 Spring blossom can be found in hedgerows, orchards, parks and fields across the UK during March and April.
 Fruit trees such as apples, plums, pears, sloes and damsons will bear dainty white flowers tinged with pink, followed by the famous rosé pink petals of the cherry tree.
 Closing the season with its creamy white flower is hawthorn, or May-Tree.

 The initiative is part of the charity’s Everyone Needs Nature campaign, encouraging people to become more connected with nature.
 This follows the charity’s Noticing Nature report, which revealed that those who engage with nature are more likely to try to protect it.

 According to the report, just 6% of adults, and 7% of children, celebrate natural events such as the first day of spring, solstice or harvest.

-#BlossomWatch is one way to do this, celebrating this underrated but breathtaking time of year, which is set to last for around 3 months across the country.
+To remedy this, the charity wants institutions and schools to encourage people to engage with annual moments in nature. #BlossomWatch is one way to do this, celebrating this underrated but breathtaking time of year, which is set to last for around 3 months across the country.

 It doesn’t take much to participate — simply taking a moment to pause and actively notice and enjoy the blossom’s fleeting beauty is enough.
 If you want to join the campaign, simply take a snap on your phone and post it to social media with the hashtag #BlossomWatch, tagging your location.